PanIndustrial-Org/icrc7.mo/README.md

 ## Metadata and Ownership

-This class stores metadata using ICRC16 compliant heiarchical objects.
+This class stores metadata using ICRC16 compliant hierarchical objects.
 It utilizes the CandyLibrary(https://github.com/icdevsorg/candy_library) v0.3.0 to do this.

 Users may use the Value type as well.